cloudfoundry/service-fabrik-broker/docs/Interoperator.md

 #### Service Fabrik Inter-operator Provisioner

-1. The inter-operator provisioner watches for `sfserviceinstances` and the individual service operator's Kubernetes API resources (created using the `provision` template).
+1. The inter-operator provisioner watches for `sfserviceinstances` and the individual service operator's Kubernetes API resources (created using the `provision` template and listed in the `sources` template).
 It notices that some of the resources have been updated.
 1. It uses the `status` template to extract the status information relevant to be propagated to the `SFServiceInstance`.
 1. It updates the `SFServiceInstance`'s `status`.